AdrianCGallo/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

+        * Analyzing NEPA reports, County land use policies, and State regulations to enable the development of renewable energy projects
         * Developing and implementing climate campaign strategies that include scientific, legal, regulatory and grassroots tactics to make Idaho carbon neutral
         * Building an understanding and consensus on climate smart policies
-        * Advocating for clean energy, electrified transportation, and social policies that ensure people are not left behind in this energy transition.
+        * Advocating for clean energy, electrified transportation, and social policies that ensure people are not left behind in this energy transition
         * Establishing and building relationships with Tribes, agencies, elected officials, the business community, media and the public in order to build broad consensus for our overarching climate goals